receptron/graphai/docs/Streaming.md

 Once implemented, processes can be migrated from the client to the server or adjusted server configurations by simply changing settings with minimal code modification.
 This flexibility allows developers to focus on business logic without worrying about the complexities of implementing streaming processes.

+- Execute solely in a browser or Node.js.
+- Execute collaboratively between browser and server:
+  - Run agents on the server while operating GraphAI in the browser.
+  - Run the entire graph on the server by posting graph data from the browser.

+These combinations allow transparent streaming regardless of setup.

 # Overview of Streaming Processes

 1. **Sequential Data Transmission**